michaelrsweet/mmd/README.md

 - "@" links which resolve to headings within the file.

+- Tables.

-I'm providing this as open source under the "new" 2-clause BSD license which allows you do pretty much do whatever you like with it.
+I'm providing this as open source under the Apache License Version 2.0 with exceptions for use with GPL2/LGPL2 applications which allows you do pretty much do whatever you like with it.
 Please do provide feedback and report bugs to the Github project page at:

     https://github.com/michaelrsweet/mmd